prashantkadam-py/deepdive_part2/generator_exercises_58/README.md

     - next(gen) :           __STATE__ : RUNNING
           - executes generator until "yield" statement and then it suspend itself, until next yield is called again.
           - If it encounters "return" before "yield" StopIteration exception occurs.
+          - calling next on the function resumes running the function right after the yield statement.